- Tools & Templates

-But what exactly is "good" research?
+But what exactly is "good" secondary research?

 New Coke will live in infamy as one of the biggest blunders in market research history.
 In 1985, Coca-Cola made the decision to alter its iconic recipe to compete with Pepsi's market dominance.
-However, they failed to conduct sufficient market research—neglecting to test the reformulated soda with enough customers or investigate the potential backlash from loyal Coke drinkers.
+However, they failed to conduct sufficient product market fit research—neglecting to test the reformulated soda with enough customers or investigate the potential backlash from loyal Coke drinkers.
 The result?
 A market flop and a hasty return to the original recipe.

 How do you sort the good from the bad research?